it-infra-be/ansible-role-kvm/examples/domains/README.md

     disks: list()       # Describe disks (OPTIONAL)
     filesystems: list() # Host directories and/or templates which can be accesses directly in the virtual machine (OPTIONAL)
     interfaces: list()  # Network interfaces to attach to the virtual machine (OPTIONAL)
+    sysinfo: dict()     # Info to present to the guest via SMBIOS, can be used for cloud-init (OPTIONAL)
 ```

 **Note:** The keys 'vcpu_options', 'memory_options' and 'mamMemory_options' are not directly available